Pauli Consistent $\alpha$--$\alpha$ Interaction from Inverse Scattering via Phase Function Wavefunctions and RGM Antisymmetrization: Methodology: Interaction Potentials Phase Function Method

 The function $\delta_\ell(k,r)$ is referred to as the \emph{phase function}, and its asymptotic value as $r \to \infty$ yields the physical scattering phase shift for the $\ell$th partial wave.

-A major advantage of PFM is that the phase shifts are obtained directly from the interaction potential without requiring explicit knowledge of the wave function.
+A major advantage of PFM is that the phase shifts are obtained directly from the interaction potential without requiring explicit knowledge of the wavefunction.
 Consequently, the numerical task is reduced to solving a single first-order nonlinear differential equation rather than a second-order boundary-value problem.

 For the $s$-wave ($\ell=0$), the Riccati functions simplify to $\hat{j}_0(kr)=\sin(kr)$ and $\hat{\eta}_0(kr)=-\cos(kr)$, leading to a particularly compact phase equation,

 For higher partial waves, the centrifugal contribution introduces additional structure through higher-order Riccati functions.
 The corresponding phase equations for $\ell=2$ ($d$-wave) and $\ell=4$ ($g$-wave) are obtained by substituting the appropriate angular-momentum-dependent forms of $\hat{j}_\ell(kr)$ and $\hat{\eta}_\ell(kr)$ into Eq.~(\ref{PFMeqn}).
 Similar expressions can be constructed for even higher partial waves using recurrence relations for the Riccati functions.